A Pharmacist's Role in Comprehensive Care

 Oncology pharmacists play a critical role in comprehensive care by guiding drug therapy decisions, managing symptoms and side effects, preventing adverse effects, determining off-label treatment options and educating patients and caregivers.

-“We’re in a fascinating time in treating cancer because of new, up and coming therapies that are very patient-specific, precision medicine,” says Anthony Fernando, PhD, MBA, RPh, Executive Director of Pharmacy Services at Roswell Park Comprehensive Cancer Center.
+“We’re in a fascinating time in treating cancer because of new, up and coming therapies that are very patient-specific, precision medicine,” says Anthony Fernando, PhD, MBA, RPh, formerly of Roswell Park.
 “Our pharmacists are heavily involved in chemotherapy and immunotherapy treatment plans, and we work very closely with the medical team and patient to optimize the plan”

 In addition, pharmacists help the physician team decide which new drugs would be appropriate for a patient as “off-label” use.